boots-edu/textbook/source/text/6-polymorphism/abstract.md

 An ***abstract*** class is a class that cannot be instantiated, but which can be used as a superclass for other classes.

 ## Abstract Classes
 With the version of our drawing program from the last section, what happens when a developer using our class creates an actual Drawable object.
 We built it to act as a superclass for all of the drawable objects, but it makes no sense to create one on its own.
-It isn’t really drawable since the draw function doesn’t do anything.
+It isn't really drawable since the draw function doesn't do anything.
 It provides no functionality, and serves no purpose other than to act as a superclass to our other elements, hold their color, and dispatch their draw requests.

 ```typescript
 let weird:Drawable=new Drawable(new Color());